WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Evaluation Metrics

 \section{Evaluation Metrics}

 To comprehensively assess the quality of web app artifacts generated by LLMs, we design a set of evaluation metrics from multiple perspectives.
 Inspired by practices in the text-to-image domain~\cite{text2imagesurvey}, our evaluation considers two major aspects: general quality and alignment quality.
-These aspects are further divided into nine perspectives encompassing 24 detailed evaluation metrics, jointly providing a comprehensive evaluation.
+These aspects are further divided into nine perspectives encompassing 24 detailed evaluation metrics, jointly providing a comprehensive assessment.
 The metrics are defined based on public standards (e.g., Google Lighthouse~\cite{Lighthouse}, Lint~\cite{HTMLHint,StyleLint,ESLint}, W3C design principles~\cite{W3C}) and internal guidelines from our industrial partner (e.g., visual design and copywriting standards).
-We list all metrics in Table~\ref{metrics table}, with detailed information provided in Appendix~\ref{Detailed Evaluation Metrics}.
-Each metric produces a quantitative score ranging from 0 to 100, where a higher score indicates better quality.
+All the metrics are listed in Table~\ref{metrics table}, with detailed information provided in Appendix~\ref{Detailed Evaluation Metrics}.
+Each metric produces a quantitative score ranging from 0 to 100, where a higher score indicates higher quality.

 { }